 To begin, get out three slices of bread for each sandwich.
 Use bacon, ham, cheese, dijon mustard, and mayonnaise as the filling.

 fry it on both sides.

 Remove from the heat and sprinkle with powdered sugar.
 Serve with jam.

 Flatten it to make a level surface, then trim the crusts off before soaking the sandwich in the egg batter.

-Next, make a quick but robust dip by mixing blueberry or raspberry jam with some orange juice.
+Next, make a quick but robust dip by mixing strawberry, blueberry, or raspberry jam with some orange juice.
 Heat the butter and olive oil in a pan before adding the sandwich to cook.